efrecon/tsdb/README.md

 ## InfluxDB

 The example client is able to receive HTTP post on the standard InfluxDB port.
 There is no support for authentication at this point (even though this is supported by the internal HTTP server).
+Only the 0.8 API is recognised.

 # Docker Components